aammd/MS_computational_ecology_opinion/compecol.md

 we attempt to situate the practice of computational ecology within the broader landscape of ecological research.
 In particular, we highlight the ways in which computational ecology differs from, and complements, ecological modelling.
-We finally move on to the currency of collaborations between different groups of ecologists, and discuss the need to add more quantitative skills in ecological training.
+We finally move on to the currency of collaborations between different sub-disciplines of ecologists, and discuss the need to add more quantitative skills in ecological training.

 # A success story: Species Distribution Models